 - Public Health Certificate

 - MS in Clinical Research Methods and Epidemiology (CRME)

 Note: Students entering the program may wish to pursue careers that may require licensure (e.g. Registered Environmental Health Specialist) or certification (e.g. Certified in Public Health or Certified Professional in Food Safety) upon or before employment.
 Loyola University Chicago cannot guarantee that the Master of Public Health will prepare students to meet the unique requirements for licensure or certification in their specific location and/or area of expertise.
 Students should check with their local licensing or certifying authority to determine what requirements are necessary.

-The Loyola University Chicago Master of Public Health program admits students twice a year for the Fall and Spring semesters.
+Loyola's MPH program admits students twice a year for the Fall and Spring semesters.
 MPH candidates must complete and submit their application via SOPHAS.
-MD/MPH program must follow a different application process.
-Apply for dual degree and certificate programs through the Loyola University Chicago online application system.
+MD/MPH program applicants follow a different application process.
+Apply for dual-degree and certificate programs through the Loyola University Chicago online application system.

 - Grade Point Average (GPA)